ppy/osu-wiki/wiki/Beatmapping/Circle_size/en.md

 ## osu!mania

-In osu!mania, circle size refers to the total number of columns on a beatmap.
+In osu!mania, circle size refers to the key count.

 <!--TODO: Insert links -->